philliphelms/PyDMRG/README.md

 In the second directory, *sep_exact_diagonalization*, I have adapted calculations by [Ushish Ray](http://www.stochasticphysics.org/) to perform exact diagonalization calculations.
 These are currently implemented in Matlab scripts, but as time progresses I will translate these to python and allow them to be run from the *efficient* code to allow comparisons.

-The final directory is named *verificationCalcs* and contains the most simple implementations of the DMRG algorithm.
+The final directory is named *simple_scripts* and contains the most simple implementations of the DMRG algorithm.
 This contains scripts that are only approximately 100 lines long an perform DMRG calculations in the simplest implementation I include.
 Currently, there are three scripts which run the calculations for two, four, or an arbitrary number of sites.